hackingScienceBridgeAcademy/bridge-academy/docs/snake_project.md

 Now instead of *printing* each body part, we want to *draw* it.
 We can do this using the *sense.set_pixel* function.
 Read about it in the *Function Reference*, and use it to draw the snake!
-Remember that the color of the snake is stored in the *snakeColor* variable.
+Remember that the colour of the snake is stored in the *snakeColour* variable.

 *Draw the apple*

 This step is much simpler.
 Use the *sense.set_pixel* pixel to draw the apple on the screen.
-The position of the apple is in the *applePosition* variable, and the color is in *appleColor*.
+The position of the apple is in the *applePosition* variable, and the colour is in *appleColour*.

 *Try running the game*